-The board of directors has established a compensation committee, and an audit committee and a risk committee consisting of members of the bank's board of directors.
+The board of directors has established a compensation committee, an audit committee and a risk committee consisting of members of the bank's board of directors.
 The members are appointed for a two-year term.
-The committees are preparatory and advisory working committees to the board of directors, and it is the board of directors that establishes instructions for the committees.
+The committees are preparatory and advisory working committees to the board of directors, and it is the board of directors that establishes the committees' mandates.